0xNazgul/Cairo-Shell-Script/README.md

 # Cairo-Shell-Script
 A simple script for cairo because I hate their terminal commands.

+Just found out about [OpenZeppelin's nile](https://github.com/OpenZeppelin/nile) which is probably cleaner and easier to use.
+Wish I knew about it before I made this.

 ### How To Use

 * You'll first need to set up your cairo enviroment follow the instructions [here](https://www.cairo-lang.org/docs/quickstart.html)